pulp-platform/axi/doc/axi_lite_mailbox.md

 # AXI4-Lite Mailbox

-`axi_lite_mailbox` implements a hardware mailbox, where two AXI4-Lite slave ports are connected to each other over two FIFOs.
+`axi_lite_mailbox` implements a hardware mailbox, where two AXI4-Lite subordinate ports are connected to each other over two FIFOs.
 Data written on port 0 is made available on the read data at port 1 and vice versa.
 The module features an interrupt for each port which can be enabled with the [IRQEN](#irqen-register) register.
 Interrupts can be configured to trigger depending on the fill levels of the read ([RIRQT](#rirqt-register)) and write ([WIRQT](#wirqt-register)) FIFO.
 It is further possible to trigger an interrupt on an mailbox error condition as defined by the [ERROR](#error-register) register.